 And while…

-Thunderstorm phobia is just want most “vets” call this behavior, it can also show up in dogs who suffer from it when there are other loud noises such as fireworks and door bells, in extreme cases with slamming doors.
-In dogs, with severe cases of thunderstorm phobia, they have been known to claw through walls, chew up rugs and carpet, and even break though glass windows in their ever-increasing panic.
+Thunderstorm phobia is just wanted most “vets” call this behavior; it can also show up in dogs who suffer from it when there are other loud noises such as fireworks and doorbells, in extreme cases with slamming doors.
+Dogs with severe cases of thunderstorm phobia have been known to claw through walls, chew up rugs and carpets, and even break throughh glass windows in their ever-increasing panic.
+But when appropriately treated, assistive devices can be used early on to help dogs during storms or for behavior modification therapy to help dogs get desensitized to thunderstorms.

 Symptoms of Thunderstorm Phobia in Dogs